IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/README.md

-# Red Hat OpenShift Container Storage
+# Red Hat OpenShift Container Storage - Local Storage

 Red Hat OpenShift Container Storage is a software-defined storage that is optimised for container environments.
 It runs as an operator on OpenShift Container Platform to provide highly integrated and simplified persistent storage management for containers.

 The user has to provide the input values to the custom resource OcsCluster while creating the satellite configuration to deploy OCS

-## How to use the local template to deploy OCS on a Satellite Cluster having local storage?

-### Prerequisites
+## Prerequisites

 1) In order to deploy OCS, at least one of these local storage options are required:
     - Raw devices (no partitions or formatted filesystems)